-Under the Gambling Act 2005, Premises Licences can be issued to allow premises to be used as:
+Under the Gambling Act 2005, Premises Licences allow premises to be used as:

-An application for a Premises Licences is subject to a 28 day consultation period during which the application must be advertised at the premises and in the local press.
+An application is subject to a 28 day consultation period where the application must be advertised at the premises and in the local press.
 The application must also be copied to the following Responsible Authorities:

 - Children’s Services.

 The authority must consider any representations received during this period from responsible authorities or interested parties.
 An interested party is a person who:

 - lives sufficiently close to the premises to be likely to be affected by the authorised activities